-Any applicant not accepted to the Academy, shall be entitled to a refund of all monies paid, and this contract shall become null and void.
+Refund Policy: Any applicant not accepted to the Academy, shall be entitled to a refund of all monies paid, and this contract shall become null and void.

-- A. Massachusetts State Refund Policy (As per M.G.L.
-Chapter 255, Section 13K) - 1.
+- A. Rhode Island Refund Policy (As per Standard 5 of the Regulations Governing Proprietary Schools in Rhode Island) - 1.
 You may terminate this agreement at any time. - 2.
-If you terminate this agreement within five days you will receive a refund of all monies paid, provided that you have not commenced the program. - 3.
+If you terminate this agreement within three business days you will receive a refund of all monies paid, provided that you have not commenced the program. - 3.
 If you subsequently terminate this agreement prior to the commencement of the program, you will receive a refund of all monies paid, less the actual reasonable administrative costs described in paragraph 7. - 4.
 If you terminate this agreement during the first quarter of the program, you will receive a refund of at least seventy-five percent of the tuition, less the actual reasonable administrative costs described in paragraph 7. - 5.
 If you terminate this agreement during the second quarter of the program, you will receive a refund of at least fifty percent of the tuition, less the actual reasonable administrative costs described in paragraph 7. - 6.
-If you terminate this agreement during the third quarter of the program, you will receive a refund of at least twenty-five percent of the tuition, less the actual reasonable administrative costs described in paragraph 7.

-- 7. If you terminate this agreement after the initial five day period, you will be responsible for actual reasonable administrative costs incurred by the school to enroll you and to process your application, which administrative costs shall not exceed fifty dollars or five percent of the contract price, whichever is less.
+If you terminate this agreement during the third quarter of the program, you will receive a refund of at least twenty-five percent of the tuition, less the actual reasonable administrative costs described in paragraph 7. - 7.
+If you terminate this agreement after three business days, you will be responsible for actual reasonable administrative costs incurred by the school to enroll you and to process your application, which administrative costs shall not exceed fifty dollars or five percent of the contract price, whichever is less.
 The administrative costs equal: \$50.00. - 8.
 If you wish to terminate this agreement, you must inform the school in writing of your termination, which will become effective on the day such writing is mailed. - 9.
+The school is not obligated to provide any refund if you terminate this agreement during the fourth quarter of the program. - 10.
+If you are terminated by Rob Roy Academy, the effective date for refund purposes is determined by your last date of attendance.

+B.Title IV Recipients:

-The school is not obligated to provide any refund if you terminate this agreement during the fourth quarter of the program. - B. Title IV Recipients: - 1.
-If a student terminates after the five day period and after the commencement of the program, the student is entitled to a refund only after Federal requirements have been satisfied, a return to Title IV Calculation has been completed, and federal monies due have been returned.
+- 1. If a student terminates after the five day period and after the commencement of the program, the student is entitled to a refund only after Federal requirements have been satisfied, a return to Title IV Calculation has been completed, and federal monies due have been returned.
 The following then applies: - a.
-Refund Policy (as stated above): based upon scheduled elapsed hours as of last day of attendance.
-The student is charged quarterly increments as determined by their scheduled hours, equipment, text-books and registration fee are charged.
+Refund Policy (as stated above): based upon scheduled elapsed hours as of the last day of attendance.
+The student is charged quarterly increments as determined by their scheduled clock hours plus equipment, text-books and registration fee charges.